bexilin/Incremental_Shortest_Path/Weekly_progress.md

 # Week 2 (10/31-11/6)

-wrote class methods for the data generator and map builder, and a CMakelist.txt file to organize the project code structure.
+Wrote class methods for the data generator and map builder, and a CMakelist.txt file to organize the project code structure.

+# Week 3 (11/7-11/13)

+Implement Floyd Warshall solver, and wrote a python script to visualize the map and shortest path solutions.